1940 Baseball: Hilltoppers to CIF: Thanks, But No Thanks

 Duane Pillette was wild high, outside and low, walking three batters and hitting five others, but Pillette gave up only three hits and San Diego clinched the Coast League championship, 3-0, at Hoover.

 —Grossmont closed out Metro League play with a 2-1 win over La Jolla.
-Cliff Blankenship led off the 10th inning with a double and attempted to steal base.
+Cliff Blankenship led off the 10th inning with a double and attempted to steal third base.
 The La Jolla catcher threw wildly and Blankenship scored.

 5/1/40